-By federal regulation, any student with an outstanding federal student loan balance is required to complete exit counseling when:
+By federal regulation, any student with an outstanding federal student loan balance is required to complete exit counseling upon:

 - Withdrawing from the university (even if you plan to transfer to another school)

-If you do not meet any of the above criteria, please contact Student Financial Services at email@example.com.
+If you do not meet any of the above criteria, please send an email to: Northwestern-Exits@northwestern.edu.

 - Your outstanding loan balance

 - An estimated monthly payment amount